For information on how we can help and for appointments

 1. Referral & Client History.

-After your initial enquiry, you will be sent a full client questionnaire, consent form and a formal referral and clinical history request will be made to your veterinary surgeon.
+After your initial enquiry, you will be sent a full client questionnaire, consent form and a formal referral and clinical history request will be made to your veterinary surgeon, if this has not been received.
 Please note that behaviour consultations are only taken on referral from a veterinary surgeon.
 It is advisable to speak to your vet before organising any behavioural consultation.
 If your dog is covered by insurance it is always advisable to check that your policy covers behaviour work.
-This is not a stipulation for a behavioural consultation but may alleviate any financial worries.
+Insurance is not a stipulation for a behavioural consultation but may alleviate any financial worries.

 2. The Consultation.

 On completion and return of your questionnaire an appointment will be made for you.
-If a client questionnaire is not completed then an appointment may not be arranged for you.
+If a client questionnaire is not completed then an appointment may not be booked until received.
 Most consultations take between ninety minutes and two hours and where possible all members of the household should be present.
-Some information sheets may be provided during the consultation but it is advisable that you take some notes during your session to assist you in remembering any pertinent points, so have a note pad and pen available (to aid your memory before you receive your full written report) as well as a very high value toy or food treats, you will be advised on what to have available prior to your consultation.
+Some information sheets may be provided during the consultation or sent later but it is advisable that you take some notes during your session to assist you in remembering any pertinent points, so have a notepad and pen available (to aid your memory before you receive your full written report) as well as a very high value toy or food treats, you will be advised on what to have available prior to your consultation.
 We provide a range of alternative items to assess your dog’s motivational choices and have access to an indoor sand school or outdoor secure field.
 A home visit will be made if deemed more appropriate for your needs.

 Due to the nature of some of the presenting problems, behavioural consultations are carried out in the most appropriate location and we will advise you on this.
 Where dog to dog or dog to human aggression is reported as a problem, these consultations are always carried out in one of our secure locations.If aggressive responses are only demonstrated in certain locations the techniques you will be trained will be practised within our safe environment until such time as you and your dog are ready to progress to a public location.
 Where there are dog to human aggressive problems, such as territorial related aggression or fear based behaviour then the behavioural consultation will most likely be carried out in your home.
 Safety requirements must be adhered to and will be suggested before the consultation.